-The New Forest National Park is an English medieval deer hunting area created in 1079 by William the Conquerer, it is still largely in possession of the Crown.
-It is an extensive, beautiful, natural area & is a welcome venue for ramblers, cyclists, campers, dog walkers & horse riders to name but a few.
-New Forest ponies, cattle, pigs, deer openly graze throughout an area which is up to 50 miles wide from the North down to the coast at Lymington.
+The New Forest National Park was created as an English medieval deer hunting area in 1079 by William the Conquerer, and is still largely in possession of the Crown.
+It is an extensive, beautiful natural area & is a welcome venue for ramblers, cyclists, campers, dog walkers & horse riders to name but a few.
+New Forest ponies, cattle, pigs & deer all openly graze throughout the area, which is up to 50 miles wide from the North, down to the coast at Lymington.

 Choose from a selection of New Forest Landmarks to visit during your stay.